Key topics for badge-seeking participants

 - Industry guidelines, principles and assessments in early childhood education

-- Designing age appropriate early childhood experiences for children age 1 – 6 years old.
+- Designing age appropriate early childhood experiences for children ages 1 to 6.

 - Introduction to a myriad of teaching resources and tools for environmental education and outdoor exploration.